agsrc/MobileApplication/README.md

-# MobileApplication
+## MobileApplication
+Contains two mobile applications.
-Contains two applications-- First is pet finder developed for android using Kotlin and the other is metro explorer developed for ios using swift.
+### First is **Pet Finder** developed for android platform using Kotlin.
+- Locate cats in the user’s areas via Petfinder API.
+- Added dependencies: Petfinder API, geolocation, Picasso, Moshi, Retrofit.

+### Second is **Metro Explorer** developed for ios using swift 3.
+- An iOS app that displays nearby metro stations, landmarks and historic location with DC as center using WMATA and Yelp API .